TheanosLearning/GearsQuest/README.md

 ### Click the extension icon to send notifications to an alternate email address:
 ![popup-demo](https://media.giphy.com/media/zeKBFQXfuO7ba/giphy.gif)

-### After claiming, you will be sent a confirmation email with a screenshot:
+### You will receive a confirmation email once Gears Quest has claimed the reward for you:
 ![email](https://github.com/TheanosLearning/GearsQuest/raw/master/images/email-notification-mobile.png)

 ### View the console logs to monitor updates: